python/cpython/Doc/library/string.rst

    Return a list of the words of the string *s*, scanning *s* from the end.
 To all intents and purposes, the resulting list of words is the same as returned by :func:`split`, except when the optional third argument *maxsplit* is explicitly specified and nonzero.
-When *maxsplit* is nonzero, at most *maxsplit* number of splits -- the *rightmost* ones -- occur, and the remainder of the string is returned as the first element of the list (thus, the list will have at most ``maxsplit+1`` elements).
+If *maxsplit* is given, at most *maxsplit* number of splits -- the *rightmost* ones -- occur, and the remainder of the string is returned as the first element of the list (thus, the list will have at most ``maxsplit+1`` elements).